Okipa/laravel-brickables/README.md

 #### 1. Create a new content brick type

-* Add a new brick type in your `config/brickable` config file :
+* Add a new content brick type in your `config/brickable` config file :

 ```php
 'types' => [